Murder of Yara Gambirasio

 The investigation following the murder of Yara Gambirasio in 2010 was one of the most extensive in Italian criminal history.
-In the early evening of 26 November 2010, 13-year-old Italian schoolgirl, Gambirasio disappeared after being at the sports centre in her city, Brembate di Sopra, Lombardy, Italy.
+In the early evening of 26 November 2010, Gambirasio, a 13-year-old Italian schoolgirl, disappeared after being at the sports centre in her city, Brembate di Sopra, Lombardy, Italy.
 She had gone there to bring a stereo for a gymnastics competition scheduled for the following weekend.
 Her body was found on 26 February 2011 in a field near the industrial area of Chignolo d’Isola, 10km from Brembate.
 The body, now decomposed, showed multiple deep cuts and a head wound, inflicted when the victim was still alive and not individually lethal.
 The cause of death was determined as a combination of a head blow, non-lethal cuts, and hypothermia.
 There was no sign of sexual assault.

 Yara's funeral was held on 28 May 2011, led by Bishop Francesco Beschi of Bergamo.
 Initially, a young Moroccan man, Mohamed Fikri, was wrongfully arrested due to a mistranslation of his words.

 The investigation found 11 different DNA traces on the body, of which only two have been identified and attributed to individuals.
 Forensic scientists analyzed 22,000 DNA profiles from a trace found on Yara's underwear and leggings, eventually leading to the arrest of Massimo Bossetti, a local construction worker, in June 2014.
 Bossetti pleaded not guilty to the abduction and killing, arguing his DNA was either contaminated or fabricated, but police maintained the sample was of excellent quality.
 Despite questions about the DNA evidence, Bossetti was sentenced to life imprisonment by the Corte d'Assise of Bergamo in July 2016, with the verdict upheld on appeal and confirmed by the Court of Cassation in October 2018.
 In November 2019, Bossetti's lawyers requested a review of the DNA evidence, which was denied in March 2021 due to insufficient DNA remaining.

-In December 2022, an investigation into Letizia Ruggeri, the chief investigator, was launched over accusations of misdirection and trial fraud.
+In December 2022, an investigation was launched into the chief investigator Letizia Ruggeri, over accusations of misdirection and trial fraud.
+The case was dismissed in 2024, the judge finding that she had not intentionally destroyed evidence.